henspace/text2lesson-docs/docs/formatting/format-text.md

 # Paragraphs

-Even though you might write your text on separate lines, _Text2Lesson_ normally joins lines together.
+Even though you might write your text on separate lines, _RapidQandA_ normally joins lines together.
 If you want text to appear as a new paragraph, you should include a blank line.